Saving Money with Real Nappies

 Disposable nappies cost you dearly as a taxpayer also- for every £1 spent on disposables, it costs the British taxpayer 10p to dispose of them.
 Now that adds up!
 This is the reason so many council authorities have introduced cash incentive schemes to encourage people to use reusable nappies.
 If you live in London for example you may recieve a voucher for as much as £54.15!

-The long-term savings of switching to Cloth Nappies are obvious (including taking into account home laundering costs¹), and don't be fearful of an unreasonable initial outlay, as we always recommend that you only buy about 8-10 nappies to start off with, to see what type work best for you and your lifestyle, then gradually build up your 'stash' as you go.
+The long-term savings of switching to Reusable Nappies are obvious (including taking into account home laundering costs¹), and don't be fearful of an unreasonable initial outlay, as we always recommend that you only buy about 8-10 nappies to start off with, to see what type work best for you and your lifestyle, then gradually build up your 'stash' as you go.

-The Economy Stash:
+The Budget Nappy Kit Stash:

 Ways to further increase savings: